rizi85/rizi85.github.io/_posts/ai/2025-02-03-how_deepseek_r1_7b_and_llama_3_2_3b_performs_against_promp_attacks.md

 That said, I tested similar prompts on the commercial (and more capable) model available at https://chat.deepseek.com, and most of them were blocked, demonstrating significant security improvements.

+[!Attention:]
-It is important to note that this assessment is not a comprehensive penetration test but rather a simple security evaluation focusing on key areas.
+>It is important to note that this assessment is not a comprehensive penetration test but rather a simple security evaluation focusing on key areas.
 It was conducted with limited resources and within a short time frame as a personal exercise.